Integrated seawater sampler and data acquisition system prototype : final report

 A self-powered pumping system for in situ extraction of particulate and dissolved materials from large volumes of seawater Winget, Clifford L.; Burke, John C.; Schneider, David L.; Mann, Don R. (Woods Hole Oceanographic Institution, 1982-02)A pumping system has been developed for the in situ extraction of particles and of dissolved constituents from large volumes of seawater.
 The assembly consists of a battery-powered submersible pump, filters, and ...

-Sachs, P. L.; Hammar, Terence R.; Bacon, Michael (Woods Hole Oceanographic Institution, 1989-11)Eight self-contained, in-situ pumps have been used effectively and routinely by our group for the past six years to collect both particulate and dissolved phases from large volumes of sea water.
+Sachs, Peter L.; Hammar, Terence R.; Bacon, Michael P. (Woods Hole Oceanographic Institution, 1989-11)Eight self-contained, in-situ pumps have been used effectively and routinely by our group for the past six years to collect both particulate and dissolved phases from large volumes of sea water.
 Multiple pumps are rapidly ...